Tutorial: Transform Operations¶

 SpringModifier |

-Elastic, bouncy motion using spring-damper physics. |
+Elastic, bouncy motion. |

 ElasticBandModifier |

-Rubber-band pull-back when stretched beyond a threshold. |
+Rubber-band pull-back beyond a threshold. |

 MomentumModifier |

-Continue movement with inertia after release. |
+Carry inertia after release. |

 KinematicsLimiterModifier |

-Raycast and Collision¶
+Raycast and collision¶

 | Modifier | What it does |